 Used to add a sort of savory-sweet zest to a myriad of foods from baked goods to scrumptious soups, cinnamon is not only a spice common in the food-world, but the scent is added to everything from decorative candles to cinnamon-scented brooms.
-The major feel-good vibes that come from smelling cinnamon has even been reported to be used by retailers as a way to get consumers to spend more money, according to a report by Time in 2011.
-Cinnamon is ingrained into holiday culture like no other, so wanting to give your baby a taste of the season seems reasonable, but is it safe?
+The major feel-good vibes that come from smelling cinnamon have even been reported to be used by retailers as a way to get consumers to spend more money, according to a report by Time in 2011.
+Wanting to give your baby a taste of the season seems reasonable, but is it safe?

 "Babies can safely try small amounts of cinnamon after 6 months, and it’s a great way to flavor some of their favorite first foods like apple and sweet potato puree," Alicia Tucker, M.D., general pediatrician at Children’s National hospital tells Romper.

 Tucker does caution that although cinnamon can be sprinkled on food, parents should never give cinnamon to children by itself.
 "Cinnamon in small amounts as a spice on foods is safe, however it should not be given to babies or children to eat in the powdered form.
 The spice particles can be inhaled and cause serious lung damage."

 What should parents know before giving their baby cinnamon?